compbiolabucf/DTIVariant/README.md

 **Table:** DTI prediction performance of DTI-LM and MolTrans on the BindingDB dataset.
 Representative isoforms (**Rep. iso**) and variant isoforms (**Var. iso**) are used in different combinations for training and testing.
 Metrics reported include True Negative (TN), False Positive (FP), False Negative (FN), True Positive (TP), F1 score, and AUC.

-To run it using **DTILM** follow the instructions below.
+To run it using **DTILM**, follow the instructions below.
 Copy the datasets from the provided links and put it in the corresponding folders before running the model.

 ```cd DTILM```